AdobeDocs/audience-manager.en/help/using/faq/faq-privacy.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Back-end servers </p> </td>
-   <td colname="col2"> <p>120-days. </p> <p> Audience Manager deletes user data from our back-end servers 120 days after last seeing a user on the Audience Manager platform.
-If <span class="keyword"> Audience Manager</span> records user activity within this 120-day cycle, we will keep this data for another 120-days. </p> </td>
+   <td colname="col2"> <p>120 days </p> <p> Audience Manager deletes user data from our back-end servers 120 days after last seeing a user on the Audience Manager platform.
+If <span class="keyword"> Audience Manager</span> records user activity within this 120-day cycle, we will keep this data for another 120 days. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Edge servers </p> </td>
-   <td colname="col2"> <p> 14-days. </p> <p>Audience Manager deletes user data from our edge servers 14 days after last seeing a user on the Audience Manager platform.
-If <span class="keyword"> Audience Manager</span> records user activity in within this 14-day cycle, we will keep this data for another 14-days.
-If the user becomes active again after the 14-day period, there will be a delay between that first new page view and when the user becomes actionable.
-It takes 6-18 hours to get the full profile back out to the edge center after more than 14-days of inactivity. </p> </td>
+   <td colname="col2"> <p> 14 days </p> <p>Audience Manager deletes user data from our edge servers 14 days after last seeing a user on the Audience Manager platform.
+If <span class="keyword"> Audience Manager</span> records user activity in within this 14-day cycle, we will keep this data for another 14 days.
+If the user becomes active again after the 14-day cycle, there will be a delay between that first new page view and when the user becomes actionable.
+It takes 6-18 hours to get the full profile back out to the edge center after more than 14 days of inactivity. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Raw logs </p> </td>
-   <td colname="col2"> <p>60-days (removed after 60-days of no activity). </p> <p>Raw logs are data received by an edge server via HTTP calls or from onboarded files sent in to <span class="keyword"> Audience Manager</span>. </p> </td>
+   <td colname="col2"> <p>60 days (removed after 60 days of no activity) </p> <p>Raw logs are data received by an edge server via HTTP calls or from onboarded files sent in to <span class="keyword"> Audience Manager</span>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Ad Server Logs </p> </td>